ECP-WarpX/WarpX/Docs/source/install/hpc/adastra.rst

 .. important::

-   Now, and as the first step on future logins to Frontier, activate these environment settings:
+   Now, and as the first step on future logins to Adastra, activate these environment settings:

    .. code-block:: bash